cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 skU
 : An encoded private key.

+pkS
+: An encoded public key corresponding to the server.

 pkU
-: An encoded public key corresponding to private_key.
+: An encoded public key corresponding to skU.
 This field is optional.

-pkS
-: An encoded public key corresponding to the server.

 idU
 : The user identity.
 This is an application-specific value, e.g., an e-mail address or normal account name.
 This field is optional.

 idS
-: An identity of the server.
+: The server identity.
 This is typically a domain name, e.g., example.com.
 See {{SecIdentities}} for information about this identity.
 This field is optional.

+Additionally, we assume helper functions `SerializeCredentials` and `DeserializeCredentials` which translate a Credentials structure to and from a unique byte string encoding.

 ## Offline registration stage {#SecPasReg}